victorvoid/space-jekyll-template/README.md

 4. run `gulp`
 5. Be happy by modifying the files

+**Space Jekyll** uses the [Stylus](http://stylus-lang.com/) to process his css, then modifies the style of the theme in [this folder](https://github.com/victorvoid/space-jekyll-template/tree/master/src/styl).

 You can go in the [variable.styl](https://github.com/victorvoid/space-jekyll-template/blob/master/src/styl/_variables.styl) and modify the colors.